France Travel Guide and Paris Tourist Information www.placesinfrance.com

 - Map of Paris

-There are two opera houses in Paris, which are the Opéra Bastille and the Palais Garnier that hosts the Opéra National de Paris.
-There are also many different rock venues in Paris that play host to a large number of international performers.
-Of course, Paris entertainment is also popular for its many dance clubs, nightclubs such as Stringfellows or Club Med, and cabaret shows such as The Lido and the Moulin Rouge, which has become famous throughout the world for its can-can and glamorous yet risqué dancing and choreographed routines.
+There are two opera houses in Paris, and the newest one known as the Opera Bastille was actually meant to take the place of the original and historical Palais Garnier, but they are now both still running and host the Op?ra National de Paris.
+There are also many different rock venues in Paris that play host to a large number of international performers such as the incredible Stade de France that is an impressive stadium utilised for sporting events and concerts.
+Of course, when it comes to entertainment in Paris this vibrant city is also popular for its many dance clubs, nightclubs such as Stringfellows or Club Med, and cabaret shows such as The Lido and the Moulin Rouge, which has become famous throughout the world for its can-can and glamorous yet risqu? dancing and choreographed routines.

-But we cannot forget about the fabulous museums in Paris with popular ones such as The Louvre, where you can get to see the Mona Lisa painting, yet there are so many unusual museums from the home of Victor Hugo who wrote the Hunchback of Notre Dame, through to the Cité des Sciences that has a movie theatre called the Géode, which was the first ever in France and then you can even explore a real submarine or the sewers at the Musee des Egouts, located on the Left Bank under Quai d'Orsay.
+But we cannot forget about the fabulous museums in Paris with popular ones such as The Louvre where you can get to see the Mona Lisa painting, or the Musee d'Orsay, yet there are so many unusual museums like the perfume museum called Mus?e de la Parfumerie Fragonard and the Mus?e de la Poup?e doll museum or perhaps you would rather see the home of Victor Hugo who wrote the Hunchback of Notre Dame, or go exploring the sewers at the Musee des Egouts located on the Left Bank under Quai d'Orsay, that there is something for anyone to enjoy.

-Another attraction are the Catacombs of Paris (its official title is "les Carrieres de Paris") and are a famous burial place with its network of subterranean tunnels and rooms yet again located underneath Paris and you can go on an official tour through the old quarries.
+Other attractions, perhaps on a more morbid side, are the Catacombs of Paris (its official title is "les Carrieres de Paris") that are a famous burial place with its network of subterranean tunnels and rooms yet again located underneath Paris and you can even go on an official tour through the old quarries, or what about visiting the Cimetiere du Pere Lachaise, where you will find numerous famous people like French singer Edith Piaf and French writer Honore Balzac are laid to rest.

-And taking a stroll along the banks of the River Seine in Paris will offer visitors an unforgettable experience, and by being able to get to see the sights from a completely different perspective, perhaps having a meal on the traditional Bateau Mouches long-boats while cruising the Seine at the same time, will provide some unforgettable memories, which can be even more memorable of an evening when all of the famous monuments are lit up.
+On a more pleasant note, taking a stroll along the banks of the River Seine in Paris will offer visitors an unforgettable experience, and by being able to get to see the sights from a completely different perspective, perhaps having a meal on one of the traditional Bateau Mouches long-boats while cruising the Seine at the same time, will provide some unforgettable memories, which can be even more memorable of an evening when all of the famous monuments are lit up.

 There are also numerous different festivals and events that are held in Paris every year, which peak during the summer months and include open air jazz concerts, the famous Tour de France that finishes on the Champs Elysees, Bastille day that commemorates the storming of the Bastille and so many other different concerts, fairs and markets that there will always be something for you to enjoy.